Tory Lanez’s Tattered Wiglette Gets Roasted To Oblivion

 According to TMZ, Tory Lanez is begging a judge to unlock his lips from a protective order mandated after he was arrested and charged with shooting the rising superstar.

-The order states that he cannot speak about the case, Megan or any of the information that prosecutors reveal to him prior to the trial which has his little man pants in a bunch.
+The order states that he cannot speak about the case, Megan, or any of the information that prosecutors reveal to him prior to the trial which has his little man pants in a bunch.

 Naturally, he feels like Megan is doing all the talking and presenting a one-sided narrative without his side of the story that now includes “evidence of gunshot residue implicating others.”